gabeklein/expressive-mvc/README.md

 There are two ways to use a view controller, supply any class to the `use` hook or [extend it with `Controller`](#controller-section). <br/>
 Both ways behave pretty much the same, though extending has some key benefits.

-> It is generally recommended to extend, but for simple cases, `use` is helpful for its brevity.
+> It is generally recommended to extend but, for simple controllers, `use` is best for its brevity.

 <br/>